forta-network/docs/docs/deploying.md

 # Deploying your agent

-Once you have tested your agent, you can deploy it to the Forta network using the `forta-agent publish` command (or `npm run publish`).
+Once you have tested your agent, you can deploy it to the Forta protocol using the `forta-agent publish` command (or `npm run publish`).
 This will build a Docker image for your agent and push it to an image repository where scan nodes can find it.
 A manifest will be generated for your agent (which includes a reference to the image) and be published to the Agent Registry contract.

 This requires some configuration to be set in your forta.config.json.
 Firstly, you will need to specify the `agentId` of your agent which should be globally unique.
 You should also set the `version` of your agent to track changes.
 A `documentation` markdown is provided as an example, which should be updated for your specific agent.